 Examples of ARCore and ARKit Apps

 The furniture giant has been leveraging Augmented reality to help buyers visualize the furniture items in their home before making a purchase.
-There is an app called Ikea Place, the first app to use Apple’s ARKit tech, by which you can place the furniture items wherever they envision it in their homes.
+There is an app Ikea Place, the first app to use Apple’s ARKit tech.
+It will allow the buyers to visualize the furniture items wherever they envision it in their homes.

 L’Oreal Makeup Genius

-Augmented reality is not limited to only clothing but has extended its roots to footwear as well.
+Augmented reality is not just for only clothing but has uses in footwear as well.
 The footwear company Wannaby’s Wannakicks introduced its app by which you can try 10 pairs of shoes within just 10 seconds virtually.
 Using “Wannakicks” iOS app, you can try a perfect pair of sneakers using AR.

 Augmented Reality can be the next big thing in mobile application development especially when you are offering products or services which the customers need to visually see before purchasing.
 At Amplework Software, the best mobile application development company in India, we develop a mobile application using the best AR tools.